 - Corporate Law and Governance

 Though every law school might specify its own prerequisites for a master’s degree in Law, there are certain eligibility conditions that one needs to fulfil in order to apply for an LLM degree.
-Below we have listed down the central requirements that you must know about before opting for this degree:
+Below we have listed the central requirements that you must know about before opting for this degree:

 - Candidates are essentially required to have completed their LLB degree.
 Further, some institutions also ask for your law school transcripts as part of the application.